erickang21/dat-boi-1/README.md

 # dat-boi
-A discord bot that can take care of your server.
+A discord bot made in python, able to take care of your server.